 F123 Emergency Power Controller is on emergency power and not selected to run Causes The Emergency Power input on the car or group SRU board is active but this car is not selected to run.
-Remedies no Generator Up to Speed of Speed input to the Emerger Check that the Emergency F Wait for group control boar ed input.
+Remedies Check generator Up to Speed input.
 If this input is not active no car will be allowed to run.
-If contact is present on the generator, jump the Generator Up to ncy Power input on the controller board.
-Power Selector Switch is set to AUTO or set to this car. rd to select this car to run.
-In a multi-car group, normally only one ne under emergency power.
+If no Generator Up to Speed contact is present on the generator, jump the Generator Up to Speed input to the Emergency Power input on the controller board.
+Check that the Emergency Power Selector Switch is set to AUTO or set to this car.
+Wait for group control board to select this car to run.
+In a multi-car group, normally only one car is allowed to run at a time under emergency power.